UofT-DSI/sql/02_activities/assignments/Assignment1.md

 🚨 **Please review our [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md)** 🚨 for detailed instructions on how to format, branch, and submit your work.
 Following these guidelines is crucial for your submissions to be evaluated correctly.

-# THIS IS A TEST CHANGE
-echo 'test change'

 #### Submission Parameters:
 * Submission Due Date: `January 25, 2025`
 * Weight: 30% of total grade